fbpx

 After a day in the great outdoors, kick back by the fire in one of our hand-picked hotels for a night of relaxation before heading off to start your next day’s adventure.
 The accommodations on this trip are comfortable, family-owned hotels, B&Bs, and guesthouses tucked into the Irish countryside in the extraordinary counties of Kerry and Clare.
 This trip features accommodations chosen for their excellent location, service and comfort.
 All accommodations provide breakfast.

 We do not charge single-person supplements to people booking on their own.
 However, you will be expected to share a room with another person of the same sex.
 If you specifically require a single room, you will have to pay the single supplement charge, which is subject to availability.
+Depending on the standard of departure (deluxe or classic), the single supplement charge will differ.

 Meals Read More